TheRealThomasFraser/TheRealThomasFraser/README.md

 <h1> About Me 👤</h1>

 <p>Hi there!
-My name is Thomas Fraser and I am an 18 year old from Fife, Scotland.
+My name is Thomas and I am an 18 year old from Fife, Scotland.
 I enjoy gaming, spending time with friends, thinking about my ex girlfriend and remembering semi colons...I am a second year Computing Science Student, @ Heriot Watt University, Edinburgh. <br> You can also find me here: </p>

 <a href="https://www.linkedin.com/in/8thomas0fraser8/"> <img src="https://skillicons.dev/icons?i=linkedin"> </a>